Written by Michael VanDerLaan

 - Repeat with the next club!

-How To Get Rust Off Golf Club Shaft
+How To Remove Rust From A Golf Club Shaft

 Taking care of a rusty golf club shaft is a little more delicate.
 You have to be careful not to take too much rusted material off the shaft or you will compromise its strength and put it at risk of breaking the next time you take a divot.

-We recommend a 3 step process to clean a rusty golf club shaft:
+We recommend a 3 step process to remove rust from a shaft:

 - Dampen a towel with water and use it to rub down the golf club shaft.
 This will take away any rust that is already flaking off.